Data Ontology — The 10 Canonical Entities

 Every entity in this document is exposed unchanged through /api/v1/*.
 The endpoints follow REST plus a few RPC-shaped reads for analytical queries:

-Authentication is by API key issued from /dashboard/site-settings; rate-limited per-workspace.
-Quota tracking against the workspace's subscriptionPlan.
+Authentication is by API key issued from /dashboard/site-settings; rate-limited per workspace.
+Usage is tracked against your plan's monthly event allowance.
 The full endpoint reference is at the developer documentation hub at /documentation/developer.

 Inside the dashboard, the same entities surface in the Claude agents' tool definitions (see /documentation/architecture/how-data-works): list_campaigns reads the AdAccount + Campaign + AdSet + Ad hierarchy; get_revenue_summary reads the Payment entity; query_metric exposes the same POST /api/v1/metrics/query shape.